 - The person opens an account, makes the purchase and pays in Bitcoin;

-- The darknet marketplace uses its pooled Bitcoin wallet to broker the deal so that you or I, or law enforcement, cannot know what Bitcoin wallet address is involved in illegal activities and so the person paying is paying to the marketplace, not the vendor;
+- The darknet marketplace uses its pooled Bitcoin wallet to broker the deal and so the person paying is paying to the marketplace in escrow, not the vendor;

 - The drug dealer uses the postal service or a courier to ship the fentanyl to the buyer.